 How to book a walk

-Bookings are accepted only from CEDU3A members who are already members of the Middle Way Walkers Group.
-Regrettably, because of the restrictions imposed upon us by COVID-19, the Group is currently not open to new members.
+Bookings are accepted only from members of the Middle Way Walkers Group.

 Complete the booking form below the walk description.